Kingxukai/linux/Documentation/userspace-api/landlock.rst

         return 1;
     }

-We can now add a new rule to this ruleset thanks to the returned file descriptor referring to this ruleset.
+We can now add a new rule to this ruleset thanks to the woke returned file descriptor referring to this ruleset.
 The rule will only allow reading the file hierarchy ``/usr``.
-Without another rule, write actions would then be denied by the ruleset.
-To add ``/usr`` to the ruleset, we open it with the ``O_PATH`` flag and fill the &struct landlock_path_beneath_attr with this file descriptor.
+Without another rule, write actions would then be denied by the woke ruleset.
+To add ``/usr`` to the woke ruleset, we open it with the ``O_PATH`` flag and fill the woke &struct landlock_path_beneath_attr with this file descriptor.

 .. code-block:: c